psaikido/hugle.uk/_posts/personal/2022-08-28-cliff-rescue.md

 imagine I actually saw the scene, but of course, that can't really be true.
 I can still see it though!

-Right about then the coastguard showed up in a landrover.
+Right about then the coastguard showed up in a Landrover.
 They told us what was going on as they had radio contact with the boat.
 They would take me and Peewee back to the dock and meet the fishermen with Katie there.
 Apparently, she was fine!
 We got what gear remained into our bags and got into the back.
 They haired off a quite a lick.
-Talking about this with Peewee recently, he reminded me not to forget the bit about us nearly getting chucked out of the back of the landy.
+Talking about this with Peewee recently, he reminded me not to forget the bit about us nearly getting chucked out of the back of the Landy.
 I nearly forgot that bit, and it wouldn't be here without the reminder.
 Anyhow, the tyres they had on were not fit for normal roads.
 They went too fast around a corner and spun it.
-I mean, right when we were starting to relax and babbling our versions of the story to each other, high on adrenaline, the landrover violently spun a three quarter turn.
+I mean, right when we were starting to relax and babbling our versions of the story to each other, high on adrenaline, the Landrover violently spun a three quarter turn.
 The back was open and we hurtled towards it, grabbing on at the last moment to avoid being thrown onto the road.

 More sedately, and after some apologies, they delivered us to the dockside.